YomikoR/VapourSynth-ICCConvert/README.md

 ```python
 iccc.Extract(filename, output=<filename>.icc, overwrite=False, fallback_srgb=True)
 ```
-Extract embedded color profile from single image.
+Extract embedded color profile from single image, and read its default rendering intent.
 When there's no embedded profile, sRGB can be a fallback option.

-When things are processed as expected, the return value is the path to the saved profile (in bytes format in Python, while you can use it as an input argument of other plugins).
+When things are processed as expected, it returns a `dict` with key `path` for the location of extracted ICC file, and key `intent` for the name of its default rendering intent.
+The naming convention is for using as an argument of the above functions.

 ---